Empowering Customers on the Energy Challenge

 • Test – Follow Thomas Edison’s wisdom of experimenting, testing, learning and tuning

 • Deploy – Take your opinion, build it and deploy am on purpose digital customer experience for the business.
-Moroku’s Gamesystem platform is utilised to provide the identity, rules, content, reward, data analytics and integration into the player/customer journeys.
+Moroku’s Odyssey platform is utilised to provide the identity, rules, content, reward, data analytics and integration into the player/customer journeys.
 Moroku will also work to develop any apps, front end interfaces or integrations as required to the business’ environment

 There is significant interest in this idea from within the energy sector.
 This includes helping customers through the steps above, understanding how energy consumption can be controlled and be more sustainable e.g. user is provided live data on their energy use and is prompted and rewarded when the user hits their energy saving goals, parents and work with their children to track and learn about energy consumption, solar and energy inputs back into the grid can be tracked and rewarded, badges and levels can be learnt as customer’s master their energy journey.